tymyrddin/purple/source/docs/cloud/index.rst

-Cloud security in four cuts
+Cloud security
 ============================================

-Modern cloud security is mostly four things: visibility problems, control-plane warfare, automation trust, and identity-centric compromise.
-The pages below take each thematic angle in turn.
+Modern cloud security comes down mostly to four things: visibility problems, control-plane warfare, automation trust, and identity-centric compromise.
+They overlap more than they separate.
+The pages that follow work through the specific problems, from the shared-responsibility fiction that sets the terms to the one-click blast radius that ends them.

 These pages frame each angle as a cross-vector problem, the place where attack and defence meet.
 The attacker's tradecraft for the same ground is in the red notes on